Maria Pia de Saxe-Coburgo e Bragança: Marriages and children

-In 1925 at the age of eighteen Maria Pia of Braganza married Francesco Javier Bilbao y Batista, a Cuban playboy twenty years her senior.
+In 1925, at the age of eighteen, Maria Pia of Braganza married Francesco Javier Bilbao y Batista, a Cuban playboy twenty years her senior.
 He came from a rich family of cattle breeders.
 Since Bilbao was divorced, the marriage was a civil one only and took place in the Cuban embassy in Paris.
-They had one daughter, Fátima Francisca Xaviera Iris Bilbao de Saxe-Coburgo e Bragança, in 1932, who became a cloistered nun in a convent.
+They had one daughter, Fátima Francisca Xaviera Iris Bilbao de Saxe-Coburgo e Bragança, in 1932, who became Sister Francisca, a cloistered nun in a convent.

 Maria Pia of Braganza lived briefly with Bilbao in Cuba, before returning to Spain.
 Bilbao died November 15, 1935.
 Francisca died unmarried in 1982.

 To escape the Spanish Civil War, Maria Pia of Braganza moved with her mother to Rome.
-In 1939 she married Giuseppe Manlio Blais, a general in the Italian carabinieri.
+In 1939, she married Giuseppe Blais, a colonel in the Italian carabinieri.
 At the time, members of the carabinieri were forbidden from marrying foreigners.
 The marriage was, therefore, celebrated clandestinely, and was not registered civilly until August 5, 1946.
 The union proved much happier and together they had a daughter, Maria da Glória Cristina Amélia Valéria Antónia Blais de Saxe-Coburgo e Bragança, born in 1946.
 Maria Cristina Blais de Saxe-Coburgo e Bragança (in Spain also called María Cristina Blais de Sajonia-Coburgo Braganza) married the Spanish sculptor Miguel Ortíz y Berrocal (1933–2006) and together they lived in Verona and had two sons: Carlos Miguel Berrocal de Saxe-Coburgo e Bragança (born 1976) and Beltrão José Berrocal de Saxe-Coburgo e Bragança (born 1978).

 General Blais died in 1983.
 In 1985, Maria Pia of Braganza married António João da Costa Amado-Noivo (January 28, 1952 – December 29, 1996).
 At the time of the wedding, Maria Pia was 78, Amado-Noivo 33.